petrukhnov/roboarm2018.makerobots.eu/README.md

 The goal of 2018 robotic arm contest is to bring robotics closer to people with little or no experience.
 If you are already skilled in that field, feel free to join and compete with others.

-In this contest you will create simple robotic arm that will put decoartions to christmas/new year tree.
+In this contest you will create simple robotic arm that will put decorations to christmas/new year tree.

 Lego, vex, fischertechnik, wooden planks, cardboard, tape, your old VHS player and everything else could be used.
-You could programm it with arduino, or controll motors directly with poewr.
+You could program it with arduino, or control motors directly with power.

 Final round of competition will be held online 31st of December 2018.
 Participants will be required to stream online video with their creation.